Function Trigger Types

 // functions/orders/[orderId].ts -> /api/functions/orders/:orderId

-import { defineFunction, FunctionError } from '@edgebase/shared';
+import { defineFunction, FunctionError } from '@edge-base/shared';

 export const GET = defineFunction(async ({ params, admin, auth }) => {